Scikud/cityDataset/README.md

 ## Generating the dataset

-Firt run the cityDatasetGeneratory.py script which should generate a pickled object called cityPaths.p
+First run the cityDatasetGeneratory.py script which should generate a pickled object called cityPaths.p

 ```bash
 python3 cityDatasetGenerator.py